boostorg/leaf/doc/whitepaper.md

 );
 ```

 If the function succeeds, the return value is non-zero.
 If the function fails, the return value is zero.
-If error occurs, the user can call `GetLastError()` to obtain an error code:
+In case of failure, the user can call `GetLastError()` to obtain an error code:

 ```c
 DWORD GetLastError();
 ```

-This approach is appealing because it frees the return value from the burden of transporting any error information beyond the value of the *failure flag*.
+This approach is appealing because it frees the return value from the burden of transporting any error information beyond the *failure flag*.
 For example:

 ```c
 HANDLE CreateFileW(